 bash

 sudo do-release-upgrade -dFollow the prompts.
-The upgrade tool will show you what's changing — new packages, removed packages, config file conflicts.
-For config files, the safe choice is usually to keep your current version unless you know the new defaults are better.
+The upgrade tool shows you what's changing: new packages, removed packages, config file conflicts.
+For config files, keeping your current version is usually the safe call unless you know the new defaults are better.

-If you're upgrading over SSH, the tool will set up a backup SSH listener on port 1022 in case your main connection drops.
+If you're upgrading over SSH, the tool sets up a backup SSH listener on port 1022 in case your main connection drops.

 bash